Azure-Samples/iot-edge-opc-plc/README.md

-ResetStepUp | Resets the StepUp counter to 0 | Generate data activated StartStepUp | Starts the StepUp counter | Generate data activated StopStepUp | Stops the StepUp counter | Generate data activated StopUpdateFastAndSlowNodes | Stops the increase of value of fast and slow nodes | slow nodes or fast nodes activated StartUpdateFastAndSlowNodes | Start the increase of value of fast and slow nodes | slow nodes or fast nodes activated
+ResetStepUp | Resets the StepUp counter to 0 | Generate data activated StartStepUp | Starts the StepUp counter | Generate data activated StopStepUp | Stops the StepUp counter | Generate data activated StopUpdateSlowNodes | Stops the increase of value of slow nodes | slow nodes activated StopUpdateFastNodes | Stops the increase of value of fast nodes | fast nodes activated StartUpdateSlowNodes | Start the increase of value of slow nodes | slow nodes activated StartUpdateFastNodes | Start the increase of value of fast nodes | fast nodes activated

 ## Build